mykwillis/organiq-docs-tessel/docs/faq.md

 It's a framework that allows web applications to easily interact with code running on Tessel microcontrollers.

+### Can I use a web browser to interact with my Tessel code?

+Yes.
+Documentation is forthcoming, but try `make browserify` in the package root to generate a .js file that can be used in a browser-based app.

 ### What's the difference between the 'organiq' and 'organiq-tessel' packages?

 `organiq` is the core NPM package that includes the core SDK, test cases, development server, command line interface, and example programs.
 For developing browser-based or Node.js applications that use Organiq, this package is all you need.